 The proposed road and related ancillary features have the potential to impact wildlife species at risk, species of importance to local residents, wildlife habitat and wildlife behaviour.
 In addition, rare wildlife species, recreation, hunting, trapping, and traditional use of the land associated with wildlife may be impacted.
 In order to determine how wildlife might be impacted by the project, it is important to identify the rare species and other species of interest or concern that the project might affect.
-Current locations and potential habitats of these species should be described in relation to the project site and adjacent lands within the project study areas.
+It is also important to describe the current locations and potential habitats of these species in relation to the project site and adjacent lands within the project study areas.

-Rare wildlife species are to include mammals, birds, amphibians, reptiles, arthropods, and land-dwelling mollusks that may be found in the project area and that meet any of the following criteria: are listed in the SKCDC as extremely rare (S1) and rare (S2); are listed in the provincial Wildlife Species at Risk Regulations; are listed in Schedules 1, 2 and 3 of SARA; and/or are recognized as being at risk by COSEWIC.
+Rare wildlife species are to include mammals, birds, insects, amphibians, reptiles, arthropods, and land-dwelling mollusks that may be found in the project area and that are rare species as defined in section 8.1.3.

-Other wildlife species of interest or concern will be determined by contacting residents of Black Lake Denesuline First Nation, Fond du Lac Denesuline First Nation, Métis Locals, other interested parties, and the Ministry of Environment's Wildlife Biologist, Tim Trottier at (306) 425-4237.
+Other wildlife species of interest or concern will be determined by contacting residents of the Black Lake Denesuline First Nation, English River First Nation, Hatchet Lake Denesuline First Nation, and the Pinehouse Métis Local, other interested parties, and the Ministry of Environment's Wildlife Biologist, Tim Trottier at (306) 425-4237.

-To determine whether listed rare species and other species of interest or concern may occur in the project area, SMHI should consult Environment Canada's advanced search web site (www.sararegistry.gc.ca) and the document entitled Expected Animal and Invertebrate Species by Ecoregion (Saskatchewan Conservation Data Centre 2010a), which can be downloaded from the SKCDC website.
-Other knowledge about the presence of listed species could be obtained from the Ministry of Environment's Wildlife Biologist in La Ronge, Tim Trottier at (306) 425-4237; the Black Lake Denesuline First Nation, Fond du Lac Denesuline First Nation; Métis Locals; or other people with special knowledge of the area.
-In particular, consultation with knowledgeable area residents should be conducted to identify heron rookeries and nesting areas of other migratory birds that are listed of are of interest or concern within the project area, currently and historically occupied woodland caribou and moose habitats within 5 kilometres of the proposed routes as well as known denning sites for wolves, wolverines and black bears.
+To determine whether listed rare species and other species of interest or concern may occur in the project area, SMHI should consult EC's advanced search web site (www.sararegistry.gc.ca) and the document entitled Expected Animal and Invertebrate Species by Ecoregion (Saskatchewan Conservation Data Centre 2010a), which can be downloaded from the SKCDC website.
+Other knowledge about the presence of listed species could be obtained from the Ministry of Environment's Wildlife Biologist in La Ronge, Tim Trottier at (306) 425-4237; the Black Lake Denesuline First Nation, English River First Nation, Hatchet Lake Denesuline First Nation, and the Pinehouse Métis Local; or other people with special knowledge of the area.
+In particular, SMHI should consult with knowledgeable area residents to identify heron rookeries and nesting areas of other migratory birds that are listed as of interest or concern within the project area, currently and historically occupied woodland caribou and moose habitats within 5 kilometres of the proposed routes, as well as known denning sites for wolves, wolverines and black bears.
 Knowledge about barren-ground caribou use of the area should also be documented, particularly wintering habitats and movement corridors that intersect alternative routes (contact with the Beverly & Qamanirjuaq Caribou Management Board would be useful in this regard).
 Further available information should be gathered on the population health of each located species.

-SMHI should supplement obtained information on large mammals (i.e., moose, woodland caribou, barren-ground caribou, and wolf) with a winter aerial reconnaissance survey within a 5 kilometre distance of each route option.
-Recorded observations should include location and abundance of wildlife, tracks and a description of wildlife habitat types.
-Locations of discovered denning sites for wolves, wolverines and black bears should be recorded and supplemented with information found during the previously mentioned consultations.
+SMHI shall supplement obtained information on large mammals (i.e., moose, woodland caribou, barren-ground caribou, and wolf) with a winter aerial reconnaissance survey within a 5 kilometre distance of each route option.
+Recorded observations shall include location and abundance of wildlife, tracks and a description of wildlife habitat types.
+Locations of discovered denning sites for wolves, wolverines, and black bears shall be recorded and supplemented with information found during the previously mentioned consultations.